-FAFSA's may be randomly selected by the federal government or institutionally selected for verification.
+FAFSA's may be randomly selected by the federal government or institution for a process called verification.
 If your FAFSA is selected for verification, you will be required to complete additional information as requested.
-As the verification process takes place, you may receive a letter to your mailing address or email to your North Central email address requesting additional information.
+As the verification process takes place, you may receive a letter at your mailing address or email to your North Central email address requesting additional information.
 It is important that you respond promptly to these requests.
-Your file will remain in a pending status until all the requested information is received.
+You will remain in a pending status until all the requested information is received.
 If you have been selected for verification, you cannot receive any financial assistance until we have received and reviewed all requested documentation.
-If the financial aid counselor who reviews your application finds discrepancies between the information you reported and the supporting documentation, your FAFSA will be corrected by us.
-Electronic corrections will be made to your FAFSA whenever an error is found.
+If the financial aid team member who reviews your application identifies discrepancies between the information you reported and the supporting documentation, your FAFSA will be corrected.